rickstaa/Todoist_Global_Shortcuts_WIN10/index.md

-## This is a workaround to use global shortcuts for TODOIST on WINDOWS 10
+## This is a workaround to use global shortcuts for TODOIST on WINDOWS 10 (V2.0.0)
-_Created on 05/07/2017 - Version 2.0_

 Since TODOIST its Windows 10 app doesn’t support global shortcuts at the moment.
 I made a  little workarounds for the "open TODOIST" global shortcut.

     - alt+ctrl+a (Add new task)